 “Please?”
 Ben pleaded.

-With a swipe of his tailblade faster than either Ben or Riidya could see, Wally slashed open the feed bucket and spilled the crickets all over the floor of the habitat.
-He cackled as they dropped to their knees and scrambled to catch them.
+With a flick of his tailblade faster than either Ben or Riidya could see, Wally slashed open the feed bucket and spilled the crickets all over the floor of the habitat.
+He cackled while Ben and Riidya scrambled to catch them.

 “It took forever to catch all those crickets,” Riidya griped.
 “That Kreature is such a pain in the tail feathers.”